 \subsection{Evaluation Metrics}

 The evaluation is conducted at both embedding level and token level.
-In embedding level, we use Universal Sentence Encoder\footnote{\url{https://tfhub.dev/google/universal-sentence-encoder/4}}~\cite{DBLP:conf/emnlp/CerYKHLJCGYTSK18} to transform sentences into embeddings.
-Then, we calculate both \textbf{Fr{\'{e}}chet Embedding Distance (FED)}~\cite{DBLP:conf/nips/dAutumeMRR19} and \textbf{Least Coverage Rate (LCR)}~\cite{ren2022} to evaluate the overall similarity and the fine-grained similarity of two distributions, respectively.
+In embedding level, we use Universal Sentence Encoder\footnote{\url{https://tfhub.dev/google/universal-sentence-encoder/4}}~\citep{DBLP:conf/emnlp/CerYKHLJCGYTSK18} to transform sentences into embeddings.
+Then, we calculate both \textbf{Fr{\'{e}}chet Embedding Distance (FED)}~\citep{DBLP:conf/nips/dAutumeMRR19} and \textbf{Least Coverage Rate (LCR)}~\citep{ren2022} to evaluate the overall similarity and the fine-grained similarity of two distributions, respectively.

 In token level, we use \textbf{Inverse-BLEU (I. BLEU)} to evaluate model performance in terms of quality and diversity together.
-The Inverse-BLEU uses generated sentences as references and sentences in the test set as inferences.
-A model can get high Inverse BLEU only if it can obtain a good trade-off between quality and diversity~\cite{ren2022}.
-Besides, we also use the method suggested by Caccia et al.~\cite{DBLP:conf/iclr/CacciaCFLPC20} to draw a curve of \textbf{BLEU}~\cite{DBLP:conf/acl/PapineniRWZ02} and \textbf{Self-BLEU}~\cite{DBLP:conf/sigir/ZhuLZGZWY18} by tuning the temperature of the model to evaluate the overall performance.
-For conditional generation, we additionally use Universal Sentence Encoder to construct a classifier and use this classifier to calculate \textbf{Accuracy (Acc.)}, so as to verify whether the models generate sentences with expected labels or not.
+Besides, we also draw a curve of \textbf{BLEU}~\citep{DBLP:conf/acl/PapineniRWZ02} and \textbf{Self-BLEU}~\citep{DBLP:conf/sigir/ZhuLZGZWY18} by tuning the temperature of the model~\citep{DBLP:conf/iclr/CacciaCFLPC20}.
+In the case of conditional generation, \textbf{Accuracy (Acc.)} is also employed to assess whether the models produce sentences that align with the input labels.